 The next day, I received a call from my case manager (Jessica Wong) from IMH.
 She asked me about my sleep, which was a great surprise to me, as she had known of my trip to the A&E without me telling her.

-She had liased with Dr Chan to get my medications changed and asked if I could make it to the hospital to pick them up.
+She had liaised with Dr Chan to get my medications changed and asked if I could make it to the hospital to pick them up.

-I told her I couldn't, because I was so tired.
-Nonetheless, I was extremely appreciative and grateful of the care shown to me.
+I told her I couldn't because I was so tired.
+Nonetheless, I was extremely appreciative and grateful for the care shown to me.

 A second visit to the IMH A&E

 Two days later, I was so close to losing it.
 I was delirious and frustrated.
 I NEEDED SLEEP!

 This time, I went to the A&E in the afternoon.
 I waited for about 3 hours before I got attended to.

 There were a lot of patients who mostly kept to themselves, and were quite peaceable.
 I did not notice anyone turning violent.